Event Planner Insurance – Wedding Planner Insurance

-Event Planner Insurance Program
+Event Planner Insurance & Wedding Planner Insurance

-Tailored insurance protection for Event & Meeting Planners
+Event & Wedding Planners

 Lets face it, we live in a tough economy, and you need every advantage to succeed.
 Every great event planner and wedding planner need the ability to stay cool, and maintain composure in intense-pressure situations when organzing small and large functions.
 No matter how much time you plan, you never know when you get that last minute curveball, what if an unforeseen glitch results in your company being hit with legal claims?
 Bring the same attention to detail in protecting your event planning or wedding planning business as you do organizing your clients’ events.